gojun077/pomo2beeminder/README.md

-repo for scripts sending pomodoro data to Beeminder for user gojun077
+a bash script that sends data to a Beeminder pomodoro goal